Everyone eats differently.

-Her book taught me that most French one year olds have tried more vegetables than a full grown American adult.
-If that be the case, how does the place you were born and raised influence what you eat?
+She taught me that most French one year olds have tried more vegetables than most full-grown American adults.
+If that be the case, how does your childhood home and location influence what you eat?
 Clearly there’s a connection.

 Perhaps we are able to influence our children’s preferences and consumption more than we believe.